skochv04/Cineverse/Dokumentacja.md

 as
 $$
 BEGIN
+    -- Check if movie category exists
+    IF NOT EXISTS (SELECT 1 FROM movie_categories WHERE categoryid = p_moviecategoryid) THEN
+        RAISE EXCEPTION 'Movie category with id % does not exist', p_moviecategoryid;
+    END IF;

     -- Check if enddate is greater than startdate
     IF p_enddate <= p_startdate THEN
         RAISE EXCEPTION 'End date must be greater than start date';